Pride in USC: District Awards & Recognitions

-USC named Best Community for Music EducationFor the eighth consecutive year, Upper St. Clair School District was named among the nation’s Best Communities for Music Education by the NAMM Foundation.
-Upper St. Clair is one of only 11 school districts in Allegheny County, 72 in Pennsylvania and 527 from across the country to earn the distinction in 2017.
+USC named Best Community for Music EducationFor the eighth consecutive year, Upper St. Clair School District has been named among the nation’s Best Communities for Music Education by the NAMM Foundation.
+Upper St. Clair is one of only 15 school districts in Allegheny County and 123 in Pennsylvania to earn the distinction in 2023.

 According to the NAMM Foundation, the Best Communities for Music Education award program recognizes outstanding efforts by teachers, administrators, parents, students and community leaders who have made music education part of the curriculum.
 Designations are made to districts and schools that demonstrate an exceptionally high commitment and access to music education.

-2019 SAT scores rank No. 1 in regionUpper St. Clair High School students who took the SAT college entrance exam in 2017 earned the highest composite score in Allegheny County and the 10th highest in Pennsylvania.
-Upper St. Clair's average composite SAT score was 1,223 (Evidence-Based Reading & Writing 613, Math 610).
+2019 SAT scores rank No. 1 in regionUpper St. Clair High School students who took the SAT college entrance exam in 2019 earned the highest composite score in Allegheny County and the ninth highest in Pennsylvania.
+Upper St. Clair's average composite SAT score was 1,225 (Evidence-Based Reading & Writing 608, Math 617).

 The SAT is a college readiness exam taken by approximately 1.4 million students each year in the United States.
 The SAT Benchmark scores of 480 in Evidence-Based Reading and Reading and 530 in Math indicate a 75 percent likelihood of achieving a C average or higher during the first year of college.
 Upper St. Clair students far exceeded the SAT college readiness benchmark in both subject areas.

 Newsweek ranks USC High School #113 in the nationUpper St. Clair High School has been named one of America’s Top High Schools by Newsweek magazine – ranking 113th in the nation.
 Ranked fifth in Pennsylvania, Upper St. Clair is one of only 28 high schools in the commonwealth and four in Allegheny County to earn this distinction in 2016.
 Newsweek released its rankings in August 2016.

 Newsweek ranks the nation’s top 500 high schools based on criteria that includes proficiency rates on state standardized assessments, college enrollment rate, graduation rate, Advanced Placement and International Baccalaureate participation and scores, SAT and ACT scores, counselor/student ratio, and student enrollment retention from grade nine through 12.

-Middle Schools Re-Designated as Donald Eichhorn Schools to WatchBoyce and Fort Couch middle schools were named Pennsylvania Don Eichhorn Schools to Watch in January 2017.
-This marks the fourth time that the USC middle schools have earned this honor – a feat accomplished by only two other Pennsylvania schools.
+Middle Schools Re-Designated as Donald Eichhorn Schools to WatchBoyce and Fort Couch middle schools were named Pennsylvania Don Eichhorn Schools to Watch 2023.
+This marks the sixth time that the two Upper St. Clair schools have earned this honor – an accomplishment reached by only two other schools in Pennsylvania.
 Boyce and Fort Couch first earned Schools to Watch honors in 2008.
-The schools were re-designated as Schools To Watch in 2011, 2014 and 2017.
+The schools were re-designated as Schools To Watch in 2011, 2014, 2017, 2020 and 2023.